This list of Brazil facts will blow your mind!

 The stars on the Brazilian flag depicts a specific starry night

-The starry night on the flag of Brazil isn’t any ordinary night, but the one of November 15, 1889, as seen from Rio de Janeiro.
+The starry night on the flag, a national symbol of Brazil, isn’t any ordinary night, but the one of November 15, 1889, as seen from Rio de Janeiro.

 On that day, a military coup d’etat established the Republic of Brazil, and an astronomer was asked to draw the sky above their heads and mark that day in history.
 (And in our flag too.)